 Configuration and Features

 Bluehost gives you the standard cPanel feature set plus a custom dashboard layer on top.
 For the full walkthrough (cPanel access, email setup, SSL, PHP, refunds), see the Bluehost configuration and features guide.
-The most common configuration tasks new users hit:

 - Installing free SSL via the bundled Let's Encrypt integration (one click in the Security tab)